appcanary/blog/source/articles/2016-07-21-vikhal-morris.html.markdown

 ### What we've learned

-Almost everywhere today, `/etc/passwd` is world readable, but doesn't contain password hashes. `/etc/shadow` stores the hashes, but is only readable by privileged users.
+Almost everywhere today, `/etc/passwd` is world readable, but doesn't contain password hashes. `/etc/shadow` stores the hashes, but can only be read by privileged users.
 Besides implementing `/etc/shadow` widely since then, the `rsh` attack demonstrates exploiting trust boundaries, and lateral movement, a common feature of many attacks.
 Defense in depth is the principle that seeks to limit